 “Say the truth even though it’s bitter.”

-That is a brief explanation of the theme of this article.
+That is a brief explanation of benefits of honest and risk of lying according to Islam.
 But before I end this discussion, I want to say, that the main problem or the first obstacle that must be faced by someone is himself.

-I think that is enough for this article.
+I think that is enough for this article about benefits of honest and risk of lying according to Islam.
 May be useful!
 Amen!
 See you again in the next article!

 The advice of the Prophet Muhammad is in the “Washiyyatu al-Mushthafaa” book, al-Miftaah Publishing, Surabaya, Indonesia, P. 11-12.